What is the relationship like between the residents and the faculty?

 O'Connor Hospital is a "no scut" zone.
 The residency does a good job of balancing the work and educational needs of the residents.
 High quality patient care is our number one priority.
 This often requires a lot of hard work but we aim to achieve a good bacresidents to make full use of their clinical time.

 Are residents involved in making changes to the residency program?

 Residents have a lot of opportunity to help contribute to the residency program.
-One example is the Family and Community Medicine month where residents work on a project that often focuses on an area for quality improvement in the Family Health Center or our hospital service.
+One example is the Family and Community Medicine month where residents work on a project that often focuses on an area for quality improvement in the Family Medicine Center or our hospital service.
 Residents are also involved in several committees and do periodic curriculum review and faculty evaluation.
 Feedback from the residents and our graduates is the cornerstone for continuing to improve and evolve the residency over time.